rice-enjoyer/JavaScript-Calculator/README.md

 # JavaScript-Calculator
 Should be self explanatory.
-A simple Calculator made in HTML, CSS and JavaScript
+A simple Calculator made in HTML, CSS and JavaScript.